ekomai/Forecast_AI/README.md

 ## What next?

-If successful, a number of companies and local governments will grow to form a network, which in turn will require expansion and improvements of Forecast system to bring further benefits.
+If successful, a number of companies and local government will grow to form a network, which in turn will require expansion and improvements of Forecast system to bring further benefits.
 Initially, various basic methods will be studied to verify suitability for the desired solution.
 It is most likely that this will be the first and most challenging task of the next step.